-A prayer of praise for God’s mercy
+A song of praise for God’s great deeds

 Background on the Gospel Reading